enel-gdh-educational/katacoda-scenarios/version-control/remotes/08-merge_w_conflict.md

 - Go to git repository `/s/remote-location/1/`
 - Switch to branch *new_branch*
 - Use `git pull origin new_branch` to align with remote branch
-- Modify file *new_feature.py* to print "Goodmorning World"
+- Modify file *new_feature.py* to print "Good morning World"
 - Add file *new_feature.py* to staging area
 - Commit changes
 - Push to remote branch *new_branch*